iangrell/fs-journal/quizzes/week06.md

 **2.** What is the difference between a vue `component` and `page`?
 <!-- enter you answer in the space below -->
 ```
+Components are self contained systems that contain all they need to function and are able to update without requiring a page refresh.
 ```
 **3.** What feature of Vue can be used to repeat an element using a collection of data?
 <!-- enter you answer in the space below -->
 ```
+Props are used to pass the value of a variable from parent to child component.
 ```
 **4.** What are the three tags that make up a Vue component?
 <!-- enter you answer in the space below -->